-- Open the file for automatic installation (MxEasy .mpkg).
-You can obtain this file by: - Downloading the file (MxEasy .mpkg.zip) from the MOBOTIX website (release: MxEasy Macintosh), and saving the file to your computer.
-Unpack the file by double-clicking on it.

-- If you have received an installation medium (CD, DVD, USB stick), you can launch the installation file directly from the storage device. - Follow the instructions of the installation assistant.
+- Open the file for automatic installation (MxEasy \.mpkg).
+You can obtain this file by: - Downloading the file (MxEasy \.mpkg.zip) from the MOBOTIX website (release: MxEasy Macintosh), and saving the file to your computer.
+Unpack the file by double-clicking on it. - If you have received an installation medium (CD, DVD, USB stick), you can launch the installation file directly from the storage device. - Follow the instructions of the installation assistant.

-Every time the program starts, it checks to see if a newer version is available.
-If a newer version is available, this is displayed and the update can be downloaded.
-For additional information on this topic, see Section 4.7 "Searching For Software Updates".
+newer versi the program starts, it checks to see if a newer version is available.
+If a on is available, this is displayed and the update can be downloaded.
+For a formation on this topic, see Section 4.8 "Searching For Software Updates" . otes